jonmaiga/mx3/README.md

 In short, first procedurally generated stack machines were used to find good mixer constructions.
 Then each construction was tuned to see how far it could be pushed and finally I decided to take the simplest most promising mixer and publish the result here.

-## Revision 2
+## Version 2

-[Revision 2](http://jonkagstrom.com/mx3/mx3_rev2.html) greatly improves the quality of the mixer by adding an initial xor-shift and adjusting the xor-shift constants.
+[Version 2](https://github.com/jonmaiga/mx3/releases/tag/v2.0.0) greatly improves the quality of the mixer by adding an initial xor-shift and adjusting the xor-shift constants.
 The quality of hash stream mixer is also improved.
+Article [here](http://jonkagstrom.com/mx3/mx3_rev2.html).

+## Version 3

+[Version 3](https://github.com/jonmaiga/mx3/releases/tag/v3.0.0) improves mx3::hash with better seeding and speed while maintaining the same good quality.

 ## mx3::mix